HowlingEverett/mastercard-hosted-session/README.md

   // hostedSession is a facade that has one public function: `sezzionize` return hostedSession.sessionize()
 }).then((result) => {
+  console.log(result.status) // e.g. 'ok' or 'fields_in_error'
   console.log(result.session.id) // e.g. SESSION001212312123123123
   console.log(result.sourceOfFunds.provided.card.brand) // e.g 'MASTERCARD'
 }).catch(error => {
-  // The facade rejects with HostedSessionError or HostedSessionValidationError
+  // The facade rejects with HostedSessionError
-  // if the script fails to append, fails to sessionise, or fails validation. console.error(error)
+  // if the script fails to append, or fails to sessionise. console.error(error)
 })
 ```